jjournot13/CryptoClustering/README.md

 ----
 ## Sources
-I referenced several class actvities and applicable document to complete this challenge.
+I referenced several class activities and applicable documentation to complete this challenge.